This chapter provides a thematic and chronological overview of national reforms and policy developments since 2021.

 Within the digital transformation area, it is planned to equip schools/institutions with ICT equipment and infrastructure to improve the overall efficiency of the education system (PLN 3.1 billion) and to equalise the distribution of school equipment, in particular portable multimedia devices - (PLN 2.5 billion).

 Education as an element of the Polish Deal (Polski Ład)

-Until 2020, the primary strategic document of the Polish government was the Strategy for Responsible Development.
-At present, the role of the main strategic program has been taken over by the Polish Deal, the outline of which was announced in June 2021.
+Until 2020, the primary strategic document of the Polish government was the Strategy for Responsible Development. in 2021 the role of the main strategic program was taken over by the Polish Deal (its outline was announced in June 2021).
 The Polish Deal includes a separate chapter on education entitled.
 "Friendly school and culture for the new century".

 The strategy announces the establishment of a Child and Family Centre as an institution to support the development of children, learners and families expecting or raising children.
 Additionally, it announces a new model of psychological support and a psychological-pedagogical office in every school.
 The Polish Deal also announces a new post-pandemic COVID-19 equity programme.